aikimark/aikimark/_posts/Slicing - 2019-10-26 Lightning Talk.md

 First, a brief description of the problem...
 The data included string _dates_ in the form __yyyymmdd__.
 The user needed to do some date calculations, so that string needed to be converted into a date object.

+__NOTE:__ I'm working on getting the Binder link to work, so that you can view the original Jupyter notebook as a working notebook.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aikimark/aikimark.github.io/master?filepath=blob%2Fmaster%2FFiles%2FSlicing%2520-%25202019-10-26%2520Lightning%2520Talk.ipynb)

 ```python